 2N1.
-A Madison is a race run over a specified distance with intermediate sprints involving teams of two riders who relay each other.
-Ranking is determined on distance plus accrued points in the sprints.
+A Madison is a race involving teams of two riders who relay each other.
+The event is run over a specified distance with intermediate and final sprints.
+Ranking is determined based upon the total points awarded for sprints and laps taken by each team.
+For non-championship events, rankings may be based on distance plus accrued points in the sprints.

-- 2N2.
-The two riders shall wear the same jersey and shorts and shall wear the same rider number. - 2N3.
+2N2.
+The two riders shall wear the same jersey and shorts and shall wear the same rider number.

+2N3.
 Sprints for points shall be held in the same manner as a points race.

+There shall be an equal number of laps between all sprints, starting from the final sprint, based on track size, as follows:

+<200m, 15 laps 200m - < 333.33m, 10 laps 333.33m, 6 laps ≥ 400m, 5 laps

+In the case where the total number of laps is not divisible by the indicated number of laps between sprints, the additional laps required for the overall distance, shall be ridden prior to the first sprint.

-In Championship Madisons, sprints will occur every 10 laps, for a total distance equal or close to 50 km for Men Elite, 30 km for Women Elite, 30 km for Men Juniors and 20 km for Women Juniors, according to the Madison table in the Appendix 1.
-The Race Director may specify different points allocations provided that he informs the officials and riders in writing in advance of the race.
+Standard distance, laps and sprints based upon track size are indicated in Appendix 1.
+The Race Director may specify different points allocations provided that the Race Director informs the officials and riders in writing in advance of the race.
 The first team in each intermediate sprint shall be awarded 5 points, the second 3 points, the third 2 points, and the fourth 1 point.
+In the case of a tie in the sprint, the teams shall be awarded the same position, with the corresponding points for that position (e.g., if two teams tie for first in a points sprint, they will both score 5 points; there will not be a second place in this case).
+Points awarded in the last sprint after the full distance will be doubled (10 points, 6 points, 4 points, 2 points).

-Points awarded in the last sprint after the full distance will be doubled (10 points, 6 points, 4 points, 2 points). - 2N4.
-Gaining and losing laps by teams in a Madison race are determined in the same way as for riders in a points race. - 2N5.
+2N4.
+Gaining and losing laps by teams in a Madison race are determined in the same way as for riders in a points race.

+2N5.
 Final placings are determined by points earned in sprints and points earned or deducted in gaining or losing laps to the field.
 Where there is a tie on points, the places in the final sprint shall decide.
 Any team that gains a lap on the main bunch is awarded 20 points.
-Any team that loses a lap on the main bunch is deducted 20 points. - 2N6.
+Any team that loses a lap on the main bunch is deducted 20 points.

+2N6.
 At the start of the race, the "racing" riders, formed of one rider of each team, take their places at the start.
 The "relief" riders, formed of the other riders of each team, shall be lined up along the opposite outside railing.
 After a neutralized lap, a flying start shall be given to the "racing" riders by means of a pistol shot.
 During the neutralized lap, the "relief" riders must remain motionless.